sprtcs

 I would no more pay to see that Freudian Female Fuckhead for her opinion than I would take seriously the word of a college freshman psych major as it relates to love, or life, its wonders to be lived, never mind the pursuit of happiness; whatever that might appear to be.

-Her manner and demeanor puts me in mind of someone I remember from my days as a part-time proctor and profiler in the counseling center in my Freshman year of college.
+Her manner and demeanor put me in mind of someone I remember from my days as a part-time proctor and profiler in the counseling center in my Freshman year of college.
 There were maybe a dozen therapists on staff available to students for consult during their college years.

 By way of example of the latter was this: One morning a grad student who was seeing clients came in with some artwork to show us.
 The scene was a desolate landscape having ragged tree stumps, dead and dying plants, animal parts and human bits ranging across a horizontal field having no shadow, not much in the way of clear light source.
 What a mortally sad and dismal line drawing it was.
 So much so that it induced from the office manager a gasp of shock when first she laid eyes on it.

 When he left she looked at me and Pete (her co-managerial guy in the office who was working with Gwenn Norrell the head of the counseling center and testing office) in rather obvious chagrin, none of us had much to say about it, said picture being worth many more than a thousand thoroughly upsetting words.
-That after-effect and / or affect of the image pretty much covered the topic thoroughly enough for the three of us.
-It was clear that someone was having a maximal amount of psychic pain, and it left us with more than we would liked to remember about it, so we quickly changed the subject and went back to work.
+That silent after-effect and / or affect of the image pretty much covered the topic thoroughly enough for the three of us.
+It was clear that someone was having a maximal amount of psychic pain, and it left us with more than we would have liked to remember about it, so we quickly changed the subject and went back to work.

 Now, when I was a student it was my economic lot to have to work at least two part-time jobs at once in order to cover my rent and tuition and book expenses etc each term.
 It so happened that I also waited table in an Italian restaurant that had some great sandwiches.